imsc-rosetta/imsc-rosetta-specification/README.md

 ## why Rosetta?
 The development of this file format is a collaboration between several broadcasters and suppliers; so the name is not intended to connect the specification with any specific organisation.

-The [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) was the key to the interpretation of anchient Egyptian scripts.
-Rosetta-imsc is the key to conversion of existing proprietary subtitle formats into a useful archive and manipulatioon format, and indeed the key to conversion between those existing formats.
+The [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) was the key to the interpretation of ancient Egyptian scripts.
+Rosetta-imsc is the key to conversion of existing proprietary subtitle formats into a useful archive and manipulation format, and indeed the key to conversion between those existing formats.

 ## main points
 Each *subtitle* is represented as a `<div>`, and there is only one `<div>` per subtitle.